Thinkersbluff/CR6CommunityMarlin/README.md

 # Community firmware for the Creality CR-6 3D printer

-**The extui branch is configured for the Creality CR-6 SE with stock v4.5.2 motherboard and the stock display.**
+**This extui branch is configured for the Creality CR-6 SE with stock TFT plus the following modifications:.**
+* Converted to Direct-Drive
+* Orbiter v1.5 extruder with the Moon stepping motor
+* Dragon HF hot end
+* 0.9 degree stepping motor on Y-Axis

 _For other configurations for the Creality CR-6 printer (like BigTreeTech SKR board and optional BTT TFT v3.0 display - please check the [branches and development section](#development-and-compile-it-yourself) section below._

 ## Downloads

+CAUTION: Anyone downloading this customized version of the community firmware does so entirely at their own risk.

-Please find official releases of this firmware in the [Releases section](https://github.com/CR6Community/Marlin/releases).
+Please find official releases of the upstream Community Firmware in the [Releases section](https://github.com/CR6Community/Marlin/releases).
-Download the release which belongs to the particular touch screen and main board combination you are going to flash.
-Please read the release notes *carefully* - it contains all the instructions you need.

-Ensure you take the right assets: the `firmware[suffix].bin`.
-You should not download the `Source code` archive if you are downloading with the purpose of directly flashing your printer.

-*Support for the [BTT SKR board](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) is available.*
+*Support for the BTT SKR board is available[here](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation).*

-*All CF Release 6.1 users have confirmed that the v4.5.3 firmware configuration also supports the Creality v1.1.0.3 (ERA) board.*
+Acquiring the board may, however, be problematic, now that it is out of production.

 ### Development and compile-it-yourself